hrcloudgit/psug_minutes/samples/Get-ProcessPipeline.md

 ### Structure

+The following is pseudo-code where ">>" denotes a "pipe into" or "|"

 #### GET-OBJECT >> FILTER >> SORT >> SELECT (>> ... >> ...)

 ### After (converted into a pipeline)